-The exemption was made at the request of an anonymous company that was referenced only as "Company" in the IRS memorandum.32
+The exemption was made at the request of an anonymous company that was referenced only as "Company" in the IRS memorandum.

-8.8.2 Disclosing Oil Type and Characteristics
+7.11.2 Disclosing Oil Type and Characteristics

 The majority of oil spill contingency plans do not require responsible parties to disclose specific information on the type of oil that could be handled in a spill.
-As discussed above, this became problematic during the Enbridge pipeline spill in the Kalamazoo River when responders were not informed that they were handling oil sands products until nearly one week after the spill.
-Further complicating the matter, when regulations do require disclosure of oil types, oil sands or oil sands-derived products are not listed among the types of oils to disclose.
+Further complicating matters, when regulations do require disclosure of oil types, oil sands or oil sands-derived products are not listed among the types of oils to disclose.
 For example, the Washington Department of Ecology adopted rules for transferring oil over water that require the delivering facility to submit an Advance Notice of Oil Transfer (ANT) 24 hours prior to transfer.
 In addition to other reporting requirements, the ANT must provide information on the oil product type and quantity (Advance Notice of Transfer, 2006).
 However the data available for reporting is based on the Puget Sound/British Columbia (PS/BC) Oil Spill Task Force data dictionary, which does not currently include oil sands products.